 Login and Shutdown

 After rebooting your PC, you'll be able to log in to a Linux session.
-If you didn't choose to have X11 configured during the installation, you'll log in at a text-based login prompt.
-If you configured X and enabled a graphical login, the screen will clear after Red Hat Linux boots, and you'll be presented with a graphical login screen.
+If you didn't choose to use X11 software during the installation, you'll log in at a text-based login prompt.
+If you configured X and enabled a graphical login, the screen will clear after your system boots, and you'll be presented with a graphical login screen, as shown previously in Figure 3.19.

 $ su - c "/sbin/shutdown -h now"